Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-Next wrap your content in the `KeyboardAvoidingView`:
+Next, wrap your content in the `KeyboardAvoidingView`:

 ```JS
 export default function App() {